-Time you got the hands dirty: add 1 sachet of vanilla sugar, vanilla extract and flour and, using your hands, mix all ingredients together until you get an easy-to-work-with-dough.
+Add one tablespoon of vanilla sugar, vanilla extract and flour and, using your hands, mix all ingredients together until you get an easy-to-work-with-dough.
 Depending on the size of the eggs, you may need to add more or less flour, the dough should not be too hard, but neither too sticky.
 If the dough comes easily off your hands, then it has got the right consistency.
 So I would just add 250 grams of flour to begin with, and add more if needed.

 Oil a rectangle baking tray.

 Using a large nozzle piping bag, pipe some dough on the baking tray, then gently press with your thumb in the middle of the cookie.
 Repeat until all the dough is finished.